It’s every artist’s dream, but I was shocked when it happened to me.

 I remember how sad I was to say good-bye to the artwork I helped to birth into the world.
 And how scared I was to face the uncertainty of my future.

-But that was a decade ago.
-Flash forward to this last summer as I walked into SMoCA’s large gallery.
+But that was over a decade ago.
+Flash forward to a couple of years ago as I walked into SMoCA’s large gallery.

 The room was dark and the walls were hung salon style — hundreds of pieces from floor to ceiling.
 It created an impressive atmosphere.
 There were also glass vitrines scattered throughout the grand room, each showcasing handmade books and other art objects.